General Practice

 ethnicity, disadvantage and health

-We are experts in applied health research methodologies from qualitative interviews through clinical trials to and epidemiological ‘Big Data’ research.
+We are experts in applied health research methodologies from qualitative interviews through to clinical trials and epidemiological ‘Big Data’ research.

 CAPC academics are enthusiastic about academic training.
 We have successfully supervised over 15 GP ACF posts and regularly supervise academic attachments for ST2 GP Registrars and for doctors from the Special Foundation Programme.